 Sexual intercourse without consent, Section 61I Crimes Act 1900 – five counts – CTA maintained innocence throughout – effective cross-examination of complainant – Prasad direction – not guilty on all charges – successful costs application, Costs in Criminal Cases Act 1967

 DPP (Director of Public Prosecutions) v CTA Facts:

 After a long period of unsuccessfully attempting to reconcile with CTA, the complainant made five allegations to police that CTA had sexually assaulted her.
 The client maintained his innocence throughout the proceedings.

-CTA plead not guilty to all five counts.
+CTA pleaded not guilty to all five counts.
 Defence counsel presented a very strong rebuttal to the prosecution case.
 During cross-examination, counsel presented the compelling counter-narrative that the complainant had used sex to try and get back together with CTA.
 As a result of this cross-examination, the judge issued two directions to the jury.
 The first was a direction that CTA was not guilty on one of the charges, as it had been demonstrated that it was impossible for one of the complaints to have occurred at the alleged time.

 Subsequent to CTA’s acquittal, the defence helped him to apply for a costs certificate under the Costs in Criminal Cases Act 1967.
 This application was successful, meaning that CTA will have a significant amount of his legal costs paid for him.